 Do predicted grades have to match entry requirements?

-Your child’s predicted grades don’t have to match entry requirements.
-If their predicted grades are lower than expected, stay calm. 🧘 Keep in mind that predicted grades aren’t always correct, and your child could find that they achieve above and beyond what was expected.
+Your predicted grades don’t have to match entry requirements.
+If your predicted grades are lower than expected, stay calm. 🧘 Keep in mind that predicted grades aren’t always correct, and you could find that you achieve above and beyond what was expected.

-Predicted grades that are lower than the entry requirements set by your child’s chosen universities shouldn’t stop them from applying to those institutions.
+Predicted grades that are lower than the entry requirements set by your chosen universities shouldn’t stop you from applying to those institutions.

 Can UCAS predicted grades be changed?

 Teachers cannot change predicted grades on request.
-If your child shows significant improvement over a term they might be able to update them but it is unlikely.
+If you show significant improvement over a term they might be able to update them but it is unlikely.

-Instead, we recommend that you talk to the teacher about all of the different options available for your child.
-It is crucial to include your child in these conversations if you would like their support at this stage.
-Your teachers may suggest opportunities that you have never considered.
+Instead, we recommend that you talk to your teacher about all of the different options available.
+It is crucial to include your parents or guardians in these conversations if you would like their support at this stage.
+Your teachers may suggest opportunities that you have never considered before.

-If your child finds themselves in this situation, try your best to support them through it.
-After the initial disappointment, it is important that your child gets online and starts looking at courses available through clearing.
+If you find yourself in this situation, try your best to stay calm.
+After the initial disappointment, it is important that you get online and start looking at courses available through clearing.
 UCAS has plenty of resources on this, as well as the universities themselves.

 Clearing is the process where leftover spaces on courses are filled by students who didn’t necessarily meet the initial requirements.
-It can be a stressful process which takes a couple of days but it’s important to explore every option you can - there’s no need to jump at the first place that’s offered.
-Every university you call will likely be thrilled to help and will give the best advice they can to your child.
+It can be a stressful process that takes a couple of days but it’s important to explore every option you can - there’s no need to jump at the first place that’s offered.
+Every university you call will likely be thrilled to help and will give the best advice they can.

-The most important thing is that your child feels that you will support them 🙌 no matter which way things go.
-At the end of the day, predicted grades are only a guideline and they are just a part of your child’s university application.
+The most important thing is that you feel calm and supported no matter which way things go.
+At the end of the day, predicted grades are only a guideline and they are just a part of your university application. 🙌

-Choosing a university or college is one of the first big decisions children have to make and they are constantly reminded that it could affect the rest of their lives.
-Listen to their worries and remind them that while lower predicted grades could feel like the end of their chances, it is only the beginning of their journey.
+Choosing a university or college is one of the first big decisions we have to make and we are constantly reminded that it could affect the rest of our lives.
+So, remember that while lower predicted grades could feel like the end of your chances, it is only the beginning of your journey.